lealre/madr-fullstack/README.md

-# MADR - A digital book collection - FastAPI + React
+# MADR - A Digital Book Collection: FastAPI + React

 This project consists of a web application for a simplified version of a digital book collection.
 It is an extension of [this repo](https://github.com/lealre/madr-fastapi).